-20 Team Canada Olympic Moments of Pride
+20 (and then some) Team Canada Olympic Moments of Pride

 During each Olympic Games, Canadians from every corner of the country put their national pride on full display, cheering on every Team Canada athlete as they all make us proud in their own distinct ways.